timpisti/FlowweJS_v2/README.md

 ```
 ### Service Worker

 FlowweJS includes a service worker for performance optimization, component (and image) caching.
+The service worker have an automatic version change detection - the cache will flush on every version change and weekly.
 To use it, register the service worker in your main JavaScript file:

 ```javascript
 if ('serviceWorker' in navigator) {